 [Regulation 11 amended in Gazette 31 Mar 2005 p.
 1048.]

-12. Payments from municipal fund or trust fund
+12. Payments from municipal fund or trust fund, restrictions on making

 (1) A payment may only be made from the municipal fund or the trust fund —

 (a) if the local government has delegated to the CEO the exercise of its power to make payments from those funds — by the CEO; or